 GW Nursing students coming from high-risk states and relocating to the District of Columbia (D.C.) are subject to all guidelines regarding quarantine and COVID testing.
-Students traveling from these states and residing in D.C. should allow time to observe 14-day quarantine restrictions prior to the first day of the spring semester.
+Students traveling from these states and residing in D.C. should allow time to observe 10-day quarantine restrictions before the first day of the spring semester.
 Please note the list of high-risk states is subject to change.

-Accelerated B.S.N. students can expect to resume weekly COVID-19 screening prior to returning to lab and clinical.
+Accelerated B.S.N. students can expect to resume weekly COVID-19 screening before returning to lab and clinical.
 Newly admitted students will also be fitted for an N95 mask.
 Further details regarding return to campus testing and mask fitting will be forthcoming.

 Students who cannot arrive in time to allow for quarantine should work with their faculty to delay their first day of clinical and/or lab.
 Students not planning to live in D.C. are not currently required to quarantine but should stay apprised of regional public health guidelines.

 Graduate students can expect the semester to progress as scheduled.
-With the exception of AGACNP track events, there will be no on-campus simulation events for graduate students scheduled for the spring 2021 semester.
+Except for AGACNP track events, there will be no on-campus simulation events for graduate students scheduled for the spring 2021 semester.